Rafael Kayanan: Comics

-He has illustrated for every major comic book publisher.
-His most notable work has been on Marvel Comics' Conan the Adventurer, Acclaim Comics' Turok, and DC Comics' Firestorm and America vs. the Justice Society.
+He has illustrated for American major comic book publishers.
+His work includes Marvel Comics' Conan the Adventurer, Acclaim Comics' Turok, and DC Comics' Firestorm and America vs. the Justice Society.
 He also inked the Eisner Award-nominated series Chiaroscuro: The Life and Times of Leonardo Da Vinci for Vertigo.

 Kayanan has illustrated concept designs for comic book, film and game companies.
 During the late 1990s, he was the creator and art director for Cross Plains Comics featuring the pulp magazine characters created by Robert E. Howard.
 Kayanan developed concept designs for Nintendo's Turok: Dinosaur Hunter II video game.
 He currently continues to do work for Topps Cards on licenses such as Star Wars and The Lord of the Rings.